hamalainenilmari/Big-Data-Platform/assignment-1-894931/reports/Assignment-1-Report.md

 ## Part 2 - Implementation

-1. Design, implement and explain one example of the data schema/structure for a tenant whose data will be stored into mysimbdp-coredms.
+### 1. Example data structure design

-An example source data of tenant will be taxi trip data from Chicago, USA.
-The tenant owns multiple taxi service companys.
-The taxis will produce the raw data with following attributes and data types:
+An example tenant would be a taxi service provider managing multiple taxi service companys located in Chicago, USA.
+The taxis of the taxi services produce data of the trips in similar structures.
+The taxis will produce the raw data with the following attributes:

 `Trip ID,Taxi ID, Trip Start Timestamp, Trip End Timestamp, Trip Seconds, Trip Miles, Pickup Census Tract, Dropoff Census Tract, Pickup Community Area, Dropoff Community Area, Fare, Tips, Tolls, Extras, Trip Total, Payment Type,  Company, Pickup Centroid Latitude, Pickup Centroid Longitude, Pickup Centroid Location, Dropoff Centroid Latitude, Dropoff Centroid Longitude, Dropoff Centroid Location`

 The platform will ingest the raw data and do some simple data wrangling and drop some attributes.
 The attributes to skip are Pickup Census Tract, Dropoff Census Tract, Pickup Centroid Location, Dropoff Centroid  Location.
-These values are produced by the IoT machines but important enough to store in the platform.
+These values are produced by the IoT machines but are not important enough to be stored in the platform.

 The final data unit to be stored in the platforms data storage is the following: